swisskyrepo/swisskyrepo.github.io/content/blog/2025-06-29-Payload-Plz.md

 ### SQL Injection 2

-**Context**: Same database structure and normalization as in SQL 1, but the injection occurs in an number comparison.
+**Context**: Same database structure and normalization as in SQL 1, but the injection occurs in a number comparison.

 ```sql
 SELECT * FROM users WHERE age <$INPUT